AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/releasenotes/acrobatsignreleasenotes.md

 ### March 2023

 4383351: Copying a web form between environments (e.g., Sandbox to production) results in fields that do not display on the final agreement.
-Fix: The <span style="color: red;">PUT /widgets/{widgetId}/formFields</span> API call has been improved to ensure the fields are properly placed.
+Fix: The <span style="color: #e74c3c;">PUT /widgets/{widgetId}/formFields</span> API call has been improved to ensure the fields are properly placed.

 4399995: A bulk signing URL through the API needs to be composed with a vanity URL instead of the generic and secure URL to let the signer navigate to the Bulk Sign UI without an extra login experience if the signer has already been SAML authenticated.
 Fix: The code has been improved to allow the vanity URL when employing Send in Bulk API calls.